-Even if you have coverage through a group plan, you may want to strongly consider an individual physicians disability policy.
+Even if you have coverage through a group plan, you may want to strongly consider an individual physician disability policy.
 Group plans typically offer less in benefits than individual policies.
-Also, your ability to have coverage is contingent on being employed by the company or a member of the organization sponsoring the group plan, and group plans can be cancelled at any time; individual insurance remains in force as long as you pay the premiums.
+Also, your ability to have coverage is contingent on being employed by the company or a member of the organization sponsoring the group plan, and group plans can be canceled at any time; individual insurance remains in force as long as you pay the premiums.

 Speaking of premiums, your medical specialty greatly determines how much you will pay for disability coverage.